MarkhamLee/internet-and-iot-data-platform/README.md

 * By making the pipelines more agnostic, it's much easier to experiment with, test, get experience with other ETL and orchestration tools.
 * No longer need to worry about managing dependencies for Airflow as they're all baked into the container
 * I can test locally without having to maintain multiple Airflow instances, or do things like test a standard python ETL script and then test it again as a DAG.
-* The containers can be used, tested, deployed with practically any container orchestration tool/solution.
+* The CI/CD pipeline automatically rebuilds the images whenver a relevant file is updated and the pipelines always check for new images before they run, this makes updating the pipelines very smooth and easy: I update a file and everything is taken care of via the automations for CI/CD and ETL.
 * By leveraging libraries of common functions/scripts/files (API clients, writing to DBs, logging, etc.), I can not only build new pipelines faster, but updates/improvements to those core files can be used by any of the existing ETL pipelines as soon as their images are updated.

 *i.e., all the advantages of using containers...*

-At the moment I'm experimenting with running the ETL containers with Airflow, Argo, Kubernetes cron jobs and OpenFaaS, and will eventually settle on 1-2 of those solutions on a go-forward basis.
-To compensate for the level of data you get from Airflow compared to some of the other solutions, I updated the logging within the containers to make things roughly equivalent to what you'd get with Airflow, and I've added Slack alerts that are triggered whenever a data pipeline fails.
+~~At the moment I'm experimenting with running the ETL containers with Airflow, Argo, Kubernetes cron jobs and OpenFaaS, and will eventually settle on 1-2 of those solutions on a go-forward basis.~~

+Airflow and Argo Workflows will be the ETL tools of record.
+While my preference leans slightly towards Airflow, building ETL containers that work with both will help ensure I meet my goals of making things as as "tool agnostic" as possible.
+I'll also continue to use Kubernetes cron jobs to test containers.

+To compensate for logging and alerting when using the Airflow Kubernetes Pod Operator or Argo Workflows vs traditional DAGs, I've added more logging to the ETL containers and Slack Alerts for failures at any stage of the pipeline.

 #### Current and Future Data Sources
 * **External/Public API sources:**